yoisef/Open-Weaher-/README.md

 # Open-Weaher-
 This is android  impemention of   https://openweathermap.org/api  api
 -------------------------------------------------------------------
-app sceniro :- use open app type city in top bar text field  which he looking for it's forecast hit the api to get days forecast
+app scenario :- user open app then type city in top bar text field  which he looking for it's daily forecast hit the api to get days forecast
 1-if api run correctly show city data and saved city in local database 2-else look for the city in local database if exsist show old data with not accurate data notify 3-else if not found in local database show error message and buton to retry